 Canadian National Railways 4299, Prince Rupert Engine Service Area, May 30, 1959.
-Less than three months old, still has that heady smell of fresh paint and stickers on the tire tread!
+Less than three months old, still has that heady smell of DuPont Imron and stickers on the tire tread!

-As I did the “human zoom lens” routine to line up my shot, I noticed the pipe on the roof of the machine room, running the length of the unit.
+As I was lining up my shot, I noticed a pipe on the roof of the machine room, running the length of the unit.
 I hadn’t paid much attention before this, and failed to notice a lot of the Geeps I had pictures of had that feature.
 (Gimme a break.
 I was only 15 years old!)

 But what makes this strange is the fact these GP-9L’s were fitted with small 1,000-gallon (Imperial) gallon fuel tanks.
 As you can see, there is plenty of room under the deck for air tanks.

-There is also erroneous information on the 'net that in 1961, the CNR began mounting bells above the dual sealed beam luminaire.
+There is also erroneous information on the 'net that in 1961, the CNR began mounting bells above the dual sealed beam luminary.
 This is May, 1959.
-And that's the bell.
+And that's a bell!.

 So now I am curious to learn if model railroaders are on to this, and have incorporated this plumbing feature on a model?
 Let me know in the comments below!